domvm/domvm/README.md

 ```

 ---
+### DEVMODE

+If you're new to domvm, the [dev build](/dist/dev/domvm.dev.js) is recommended for development & learning to avoid common mistakes; watch the console for warnings and advice.

+---
 ### Templates

 Most of your domvm code will consist of templates for creating virtual-dom trees, which in turn are used to render and redraw the DOM.